Tips of the week !

 Tip of the week #28

-Afraid of explaining what’s a mix effect in that meeting with the DataMa Waterfall 😨 ?
+Afraid of explaining what’s a mix effect in that meeting with the Datama Waterfall 😨 ?

 Good news, you don’t need to show it.
 Just de-activate the split between mix and perf in the settings.
-DataMa will then group the two effects and just show negative and positive total variations instead.
+Datama will then group the two effects and just show negative and positive total variations instead.

 Tip 28